stej/Microtools/pub/readme.txt

 	- if command line arg is specified, (e.g. TwitterConversation 91137008386318336), it shows the conversation if already stored in db or only downloads the tweet
 		Then you may click Update to download the replies

+First time you run the app, it will take long time to show something, because images are being downloaded and stored into images directory.